Waldstein1804/UKSKprosodynetwork.github.io/index.md

 ### Registration

 The number of in-person participants is limited to 30.
 Registration is free and lunch is provided.
-To register, please complete [this form](https://forms.office.com/r/NpdVWpbk8q).
-**We are full for 29th June - 1st July sessions and we no longer accept registration for these dates.**
 **Registration closes at 11.59pm 20th June 2022 (time in Korea).**